 In the early 1890's Monmouthshire County Council decided to install drinking fountains throughout the county.
 Local residents raised an extra £30 to purchase a special fountain which was opened in 1893 by Miss Clay.

 Manufactured by The Sun Foundry of Glasgow, and assembled in the Iron Stores in Chepstow, it was erected in the middle of the A466 road at the junction with Devauden Road and was originally served by natural spring water.
 Later improvements to the main road necessitated moving the fountain to its present position.
-Drinking water was obtained by pressing taps at the base of the cherubs which delivered water through the urns held by cherubs.
+Drinking water is obtained by pressing taps at the base of the cherubs which delivers water through the urns held by cherubs.
 There are known to be only two similar fountains, from the same era and manufacturer, still in existence.

 The cherubs and dolphins decorating the base of the St Arvans fountain are identical to those on the central post on this fountain in Durban.

 The St Arvans fountain doesn't incorporate a lamp post but has a much larger bowl and a smaller one set into its base where animals can drink.

 There is a third fountain in East Linton, Scotland which also incorporates the same cherubs as are seen in the previous ones.